nerves-project/nerves/docs/Connecting to Nerves Target.md

 can simply connect your target device to a monitor or TV.

-For troubleshooting start-up issues and for more advanced development workflows, it's often desirable to connect from your development host to the target using a UART serial console that was mentioned above.
+For troubleshooting start-up issues and for more advanced development workflows, it's desirable to connect from your development host to the target using a UART serial cable.

 Here is how to override the default, for `rpi3` as an example: